I Got Porcelain Veneers — & Now I Love My Smile

 Advertisement

-At Haas' next visit, the temporary tooth and implant were removed and swapped out for the new "tooth-colored" implant.
+At Haas' next visit, the temporary tooth and implant were removed and swapped out for the new "tooth-coloured" implant.
 The veneers were then placed on her adjacent teeth, and the crown was set on top of the implant.
-"Probably the trickiest part of making porcelain veneers look natural is not just the shape but the color," Dr. Dorfman says, as his lab technician paints Haas' new teeth to match her natural teeth.
+"Probably the trickiest part of making porcelain veneers look natural is not just the shape but the colour," Dr Dorfman says, as his lab technician paints Haas' new teeth to match her natural teeth.

 After cementing on the four veneers, Haas gets to see her new teeth for the first time.
 "I know that whenever I smile in pictures now, I'm going to feel super confident about how my teeth look — and I'm not going to shy away from smiling in pictures anymore," she says.